Shea Curry

+Early years

+Curry is a native of Hattiesburg, Mississippi.
+She is the daughter of James and Kathy Curry, and she has two younger brothers and a younger sister.
+She attended Hattiesburg High School and performed in productions there and at the Hattiesburg Civic Light Opera.
+In 1991 she was selected as a member of the all-star cast at Mississippi's state drama festival and she was Forrest County's representative in the Mississippi's Young Woman of the Year competition.
+She graduated from Marymount Manhattan College on a full scholarship.

+Career

 Curry appeared in Broadway's The Little Prince at the Promenade Theatre, New York.
 She received a Garland Award nomination for Best Actress in a Play 2001 for her role as Blue in Beirut.
 Her original music is featured on the A & R Network website.
 Curry also appeared in other Broadway shows such as Showboat (opposite Cloris Leachman and Len Cariou), Can't Stop Dancin, West Side Story and Evening with Charles Strouse.